gcyrillus/plx-gc-categories/README.md

 It is an easy and light CMS using XML file to store datas.
 Official Website : https://pluxml.org/

+Here is an example of the plugin in action sorting in four groups the twelve bokks of "les Fables de la Fontaine" . http://gcyrillus.alwaysdata.net/

 Have fun, take care.

 <br><br><br><br><br>